-Tips for Finding Small Business Grants in Canada
+5 Tips for Finding Small Business Grants in Canada

 Finding a small business grant in Canada can be difficult.
 While there are some grants available, most of them are for particular groups of people doing particular things in particular places.
 For instance, all potential entrepreneurs in the Northwest Territories are eligible for a grant of up to $15,000 a year.
-Government grants also tend to be clustered in particular industries - agribusiness, environmental technology and biotechnology are industries the government supports with grants; retail is not.
+Government grants also tend to be clustered in particular industries - agribusiness, environmental technology, and biotechnology are industries the government supports with grants; retail is not.

-There are very few “pure”, no-strings-attached small business grants available in the first place; many Canadian “grant” programs involve matching contributions or subsidies, meaning that you have to put out money to get money.
+There are very few “pure,” no-strings-attached small business grants available in the first place; many Canadian “grant” programs involve matching contributions or subsidies, meaning that you have to put out money to get money.

 But contributions and subsidies are valuable sources of small business funding, too, and you’ll never know if your business would qualify for one of the business grants available unless you look.
 Unfortunately, there’s no one master list to consult, so you’re going to have to do some searching.

-Know Your Terminology
+1) Know Your Terminology

 Some businesses are in a grant-rich industry or area.
 Some industries fit well with government objectives and are targeted for funding.
 Others don’t and aren’t.
 For instance, small business grants for retail businesses are notoriously scarce.
 And there are many more assistance programs for small businesses in Northern Ontario than in Southern Ontario.

-Use Hub Sites to Search
+3) Use Hub Sites to Search

 Government hub sites, such as the Industry Canada website, come the closest to providing a full listing of government assistance, including small business grants.
 From the Government Assistance page, you can search for government business financing available in your province.

-Look Within Your Particular Industry
+4) Look Within Your Particular Industry

-There are many small business grants and assistance programs that are specific to particular industry sectors, so looking within your industry can narrow your search.
-(If you need help figuring out exactly where your business fits in the industry classifications, go to Find your industry sector on the Government of Canada website.
+If you need help figuring out exactly where your business fits in the industry classifications, go to "Find your industry sector" on the Government of Canada website.
 Knowing exactly what your industry is called and what its North American Industry Classification System (NAICS) code is can make it easier to find government assistance programs available for that particular industry.
 Then search for your industry and "grants Canada."